Morden tube station

 Morden is a London Underground station in Morden in the London Borough of Merton.
-It is the southern terminus of the Northern line, and is the most southerly station on the whole network.
+It is the southern terminus on its branch of the Northern line, and is the most southerly station on the network.
 It is located on London Road (the A24), and is in London fare zone 4.
 Nearby are Morden Hall Park and Morden Park.
 The next station towards North London is South Wimbledon.

 The station was one of the first modernist designs produced for the London Underground by Charles Holden.
 Its opening in 1926 contributed to the rapid development of new suburbs in what was previously a rural part of Surrey; the population of the parish increased ninefold in the decade 1921–1931.

 History

 Following the end of the First World War, the Underground Electric Railways Company of London (UERL) began reviving a series of prewar plans for line extensions and improvements that had been postponed during the hostilities.
 Finance for the works was made possible by the government's Trade Facilities Act 1921, which, as a means of alleviating unemployment, provided for the Treasury to underwrite the value of loans raised by companies for public works.

 One of the projects that had been postponed was the Wimbledon and Sutton Railway (W&SR), a plan for a new surface line from Wimbledon to Sutton over which the UERL's District Railway (DR) had control.
 The UERL wished to maximise its use of the government's time-limited financial backing, and, in November 1922, presented Bills to parliament to construct the W&SR in conjunction with an extension of the UERL's City and South London Railway (C&SLR) south from through Balham, Tooting and Merton.

 The C&SLR was to connect to the W&SR route south of Morden station and run trains to Sutton, and the DR was to run trains between Wimbledon and Sutton.
 Under these proposals the station on the C&SLR extension would have been named "North Morden", and the station on the W&SR route would have been named "South Morden" (the current Morden South station is in a different location).
 The proposals also included a depot at Morden for use by both DR and C&SLR trains.

 The Southern Railway (SR) objected to this encroachment into its area of operation and to the anticipated loss of its passenger traffic to the C&SLR's more direct route to central London.
 The UERL and SR reached an agreement in July 1923 that enabled the C&SLR to extend as far as Morden in exchange for the UERL giving up its rights over the W&SR route.
 Construction of the C&SLR extension was rapidly carried out, and Morden station was opened on 13 September 1926.